santiagxf/synapse-cicd/docs/quickstart.md

 ### Changing the target database type in Azure Data Studio

-If order for this CI/CD to correctly interpreat the proposed schemas for the database, you will need to set the target database type.
+In order for this CI/CD to correctly interpreat the proposed schemas for the database, you will need to set the target database type.
 In `Azure Data Studio` you can achieve that by:

  - If you are creating a new project, make sure to select the right platform target.
 For Azure Synapse pick `Microsoft Azure SQL Data Warehouse`